-AVF 141 Private Pilot Flight (Stage 1) 4 (44/0) Scheduled flight time, ground critique, discussions, and observation time: both dual and solo flights.
-Instrument observation time; both dual and solo flights.
+AVF 141 Private Pilot Flight (Stage 1) 4 (44/0) Scheduled flight time, ground critique, discussions, and observation time; both dual and solo flights.
 Instrument flight training is integrated with all phases of flying.
 Includes simulator time.

-AVF 142 Private Pilot Flight (Stage 2) 4 (44/0)

-Scheduled flight time, ground critique, discussions and observation time; both dual and solo flights.
+AVF 142 Private Pilot Flight (Stage 2) 4 (44/0) Scheduled flight time, ground critique, discussions and observation time; both dual and solo flights.
 Instrument flight training is integrated with all phases of flying.
 Includes simulator time.
 Prerequisite: AVF 141